 Dental Assistant Interview Questions

-Take some time to read through these common interview questions for dental assistants.
+Take time to read through these common interview questions for dental assistants.
 Practice your responses, so that you'll feel confident during your interview.

 - Describe the steps you use to sterilize and disinfect dental equipment.